Click here to ask about our new opportunities

 The journey may require new skills, relationship building, finding work/life balance, increasing your productivity, forming great personal habits, acquiring new qualifications etc. having goals makes sure these things are factored in.
 Our previous blogs on habits for success and innovators in STEM explore this in more detail.

-As we mentioned before, it is good to set both short and long-term goals, one way to do this is with Means vs End goals.
-An End goal is the final point and the thing which gives you fulfilment, whereas Mean goals are the steppingstones to getting there.
+As we mentioned before, it is good to set both short and long-term goals, one way to do this is with means vs end goals.
+An "end goal" is the final point and the thing which carries the most meaning, whereas "mean goals" are the stepping stones to getting there -- and, as it turns out, are just as fulfilling to achieve.

-You can use the SMART method to plan mean goals:
+You can use the SMART method (Specific, Measurable, Achievable, Relevant, Time-bound) to plan these so-called means goals:

 - What do I want to accomplish?